-There are several key approaches to target recognition and tracking under occlusions.
-In the feature-based approach, the crucial problem is determining which features remain robust to occlusion.
-Lin and Bhanu [15] introduce a feature synthesis strategy for target recognition based on genetic programming approach.
-Compositions of primitive features are learned that produce improve discrimination between target classes as long as the targets are not overlapping or occluded.
+Our work falls into the feature-based approach.
+Lin and Bhanu [16] introduce a feature synthesis strategy for target recognition based on a genetic programming approach.
+Compositions of primitive features are learned that produce improved discrimination between target classes as long as the targets are not overlapping or occluded.
+We are specifically interested in overlapping and occluded targets.